blcxtranslations/blcx/_translated/chapter-0042.md

 This was an invisibility seal.
 As the name suggests, it had the effect of invisibility.
 This was a rare high-level seal and was exactly why Lin Xuan was so wistful just now.

 After sticking this seal on the body, for the next six hours, it would allow for one to vanish completely and at the same time, hide spiritual power fluctuations.
-Even a Foundation Building expect would not be able to detect it.
+Even a Foundation Establishment expect would not be able to detect it.
 But of course, it had some shortcomings.
 One could not move during those six hours or the invisibility effect would be lost.

 - - -
 - - -